AnwarIbrahimi/S3-Portfolio/Portfolio.md

 You design and build a full stack application using commonly accepted front end (Javascript-based framework) and back end techniques (e.g., Object Relational Mapping) choosing and implementing relevant communication protocols and addressing asynchronous communication issues.

+For this Learning Outcome i will create a full stack web application which consists of a backend and frontend.
+For the frontend i will be using React as the framework.
+I'm also using the movie database API to get up to date movies and series.
+For the backend i'm using Springboot and i will also make my own REST API.

 For the frontend i chose Javascript and for the framework react.
 More on why i chose this you can find in my research with the link below.
 - [Frontend Development](https://github.com/AnwarIbrahimi/S3-Portfolio/blob/main/Research.md#frontend-development)